 Before beginning a grant request, please read the following information so you will know what to expect.
 Proposal writing is time-consuming.
 You must begin by clearly describing a specific problem found in your community, design a program with key outcomes to address it, and then describe that program in detail in the application.
 Your goal is to end up with a well-conceived proposal that lays out a strategy to address the problem, as well as the funding to pay for it.
-If you have any questions at all, your first step should be to contact our office and talk with our President/CEO to clarify any requests. [email protected]
+If you have any questions at all, your first step should be to contact our office and talk with our Executive Director to clarify any requests. [email protected]

 How to Write a Grant Request for Four County Community Foundation

 When you access our grant request portal you will need to provide the following:

 Project Title: A concise, informative name for your project

 Project Description Summary: A one-sentence summary of your project that addresses a community issue and provides a measureable and achievable outcome.

 Request Amount: The requested amount is an exact amount you are seeking from 4CCF as described in your project budget.
 Do NOT round up.
 The request amount should be less than or equal to the Total Project Cost.